-J. Discrimination By Federal Contractors
+K. Discrimination By Federal Contractors

-- 1. Executive Order 11246 requires federal contractors (with contracts in excess of \$10,000) to take "affirmative action" to prevent discrimination against employees on the basis of race, sex, religion, or national origin. - 2.
-Section 503 of the Rehabilitation Act requires federal contractors to take "affirmative action" to employ and promote individuals with disabilities. - 3.
-Vietnam-Era Veterans' Readjustment Assistance Act, as amended by the Jobs for Veterans Act, calls for "affirmative action" in hiring and promoting recently separated veterans, armed forces service medal veterans and disabled veterans. - 4.
+- 1. Executive Order 11246 requires federal contractors (with contracts in excess of \$10,000) to take "affirmative action" to prevent discrimination against employees on the basis of race, sex, religion, national origin, sexual orientation or gender identity. - 2.
+Section 503 of the Rehabilitation Act requires federal contractors to take "affirmative action" to prevent discrimination against and to employ and promote individuals with disabilities. - 3.
+Vietnam-Era Veterans' Readjustment Assistance Act, as amended by the Jobs for Veterans Act, requires federal contractors to take "affirmative action" to prevent discrimination against and to employ and promote certain designated categories of veterans. - 4.
 In general, only contractors with 50 or more employees and contracts of at least \$50,000 are required to maintain written affirmative action programs. - 5.
 Sanctions for noncompliance can include termination and debarment from future government business, and the imposition of fines and penalties.